SQLAlchemy with DuckDB and MotherDuck

 ```

-When running the above, you will see something like this to authenticate:
+When you run the above, you'll see something like this to authenticate:

 ```python